Alan Hemphill, President (Place 4)

 Mike Davis, Jr. (Place 6)

 Mike Davis, Jr. was elected to the Smithville ISD Board of Trustees Monday 7, 2016.
 Mr. Davis served as the vice president for one term from 2017 - 2018.
 Mr. Davis is currently serving in Place 6 which is the same place held by his father Mike Davis, Sr. (who held the place from May 1996 to November 2003).

 Mr. Davis was born and raised in Smithville and is a 1997 graduate of Smithville High School.
-He has four children, Daucie, Michael, Corbin, and Anson, of which his school-age children are attending Smithville ISD schools.
+He has six children, Daucie, Michael, Corbin, Keaton, Kylie, and Anson, of which his school-age children are attending Smithville ISD schools.

 Mr. Davis attended the Austin Community College Fire Academy.
 He is the Battalion Chief of Training for the Cedar Park Fire Department and currently holds certification as an EMT-B, Advanced Firefighter, and numerous other fire-related state certifications.